mcharouk/aws/GenerativeAIEssentials/Synopsis.md

 ### Human Oversight and Involvement

+* If an human review and validates, it adds explainability to the system for high stake decisions
 * AI flags potentially harmful content for review
 * AI suggests but humans validate at the end
 * Send a sample of live data for human review